40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Discussion

 \paragraph{Inconsistent usage of categories for threats to validity} While 79 of 95 studies included a description of threats to validity and many authors classified them into the typical categories, several instances of incorrect classifications made our aggregation more difficult.
 For example, \citeauthor{S63} assigned potential confounding factors to construct validity instead of internal validity (S63), and \citeauthor{S68} associated the lacking representativeness of their code snippets with internal validity instead of external validity (S68).
 This may be due to different definitions of the validity categories, but since most authors did not provide appropriate explanations or a reference for the used classification, we cannot say for sure.
 At least, the inconsistent and partly incorrect categorization of threats to validity does not seem to be an issue exclusive to code comprehension studies (see, e.g.,~\cite{Ampatzoglou:2019:ValiditySecondary}).

 \paragraph{Implicit or shallow reporting of threats to validity} Many studies report both threats that were consciously mitigated and threats that remain.
 This observation is in line with that of another literature study by~\citet{Sjoberg:2022:Construct} on reporting construct validity threats in software engineering.
 Sometimes, however, it was difficult to distinguish between these two types because the authors did not explicitly mark the threats accordingly.
 Therefore, interpreting the limitations of such studies becomes difficult. \citeauthor{S3} present a good solution to avoid this issue in S3: they report how they consciously addressed common threats in their study design section, while the remaining threats are discussed separately at the end.
 Moreover, a few papers reported very generic threats that give the impression of simply pre-empting criticism from readers, or initially from reviewers of the manuscript.
 For example, if the sample consists exclusively of students, it seems almost obligatory to mention this as a limitation (see Section~\ref{reported_limitations}).
 However, it is rarely explained in the specific study context which student characteristics could actually threaten validity regarding the research questions.
 Authors of primary studies that predominantly sampled students often cast doubt on the generalizability of their findings to the population of professional software developers, but do not explain why.
-How it could be done instead is shown by the authors of S26 and S82, who discuss, e.g., that the students in their sample may be influenced by the teaching assistant's coding style requirements or may not be representative because they signed up for the particular course due to their particular interest in it.
+That such generalizability should not be questioned per se is shown at least by the existence of controversial discussions concerning student samples~\cite{Feldt:2018:FourCommentaries}.
+How it could be done instead is shown by the authors of S26 and S82, who discuss, e.g., that the students in their sample may be influenced by the teaching assistant's coding style requirements or may not be representative because of their particular interest in the course.

 To counteract some of these identified shortcomings, we propose several calls to action for the research community in the final section below.